TempleRAIL/nav-competition-icra2022-drl-vo/README.md

 # DRL-VO control policy for ICRA 2022 BARN Challenge

 Our DRL-VO control policy ranked 1st in the simulated competition and 3rd in the final physical competition of the ICRA 2022 BARN Challenge.
-Implementation details can be found at our paper ["DRL-VO: Learning to Navigate Through Crowded Dynamic Scenes Using Velocity Obstacles"](https://doi.org/10.1109/TRO.2023.3257549
+Implementation details can be found in our paper ["DRL-VO: Learning to Navigate Through Crowded Dynamic Scenes Using Velocity Obstacles"](https://doi.org/10.1109/TRO.2023.3257549
 )([arXiv](https://arxiv.org/pdf/2301.06512.pdf)) in IEEE Transactions on Robotics (T-RO) 2023.
 Video demos can be found at [multimedia demonstrations](https://www.youtube.com/watch?v=KneELRT8GzU&list=PLouWbAcP4zIvPgaARrV223lf2eiSR-eSS&index=2&ab_channel=PhilipDames).

-The details of BARN Challenge can be found at our paper ["Autonomous Ground Navigation in Highly Constrained Spaces: Lessons Learned From the Benchmark Autonomous Robot Navigation Challenge at ICRA 2022 [Competitions]"](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9975161)
+The details of BARN Challenge can be found in our paper ["Autonomous Ground Navigation in Highly Constrained Spaces: Lessons Learned From the Benchmark Autonomous Robot Navigation Challenge at ICRA 2022 [Competitions]"](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9975161)

 * navigation metric: 0.2339